-Day 19: Guilin - Yangshuo
+Day 10: Guilin - Yangshuo

 Take a relaxed 4-hour cruise along the Li River to the charming village of Yangshuo where you will spend 2 nights.
 Around every river bend is a view to take your breath away as jagged peaks loom over rural scenes of lush greenery, grazing buffalos and local fishermen.
 These are small cruise boats usually holding approximately 100 passengers; with an enclosed dining area on the lower deck and an open viewing area on the upper deck.
 As it is so popular, there are generally many boats at the docks - please be reassured that the cruise itself will be scenic and relaxing as the boats cruise past unspoilt countryside.
-Usually the boats depart at 9am from the dock located a 1-hour drive from your hotel.
+Usu ally the boats depart at 9am from the dock located a 1-hour drive from your hotel.
 However, when the river level is low they depart from further downstream which would mean a longer drive and an earlier check-out from your hotel.
 Disembarking from the cruise, your Local Guide will walk with you to your hotel, approximately a 15-minute walk from the river.
 There are electric carts offered by private vendors which can be organised at your own cost.
 Take a walk in the idyllic countryside this afternoon.
 There will also be an option to walk up Moon Hill for spectacular views of Yangshuo.
-This evening, you may wish to experience the Impression Sanjie Liu show (time permitting, payable locally).